marc-cubells/loveit-hugo-theme-forked/content/posts/leave_request_chatbot/index.md

 ![demo_4](<demo_4.gif>)

-### Retrieval of existing leave requests
+### Use Case #2: Chat with your leave request history

-The chatbot efficiently retrieves leave request data stored in our database, helping the employees to keep track of their leave history and plan future requests accordingly.
+The chatbot is capable of retrieving leave request data stored in the database, helping the employees to keep track of their leave history and plan future requests accordingly.

 ![demo_5](<demo_5.gif>)

-It also informs users about their remaining vacation days and calculates days needed for specified vacation periods.
+The assistant will also inform users about their remaining vacation days and calculates days needed for specified vacation periods.

 ![demo_6](<demo_6.gif>)

 ![demo_7](<demo_7.gif>)

-As can be seen in the videos above, we chose OpenAI’s **GPT-4** for these use cases.
-We found that GPT-3.5, while sometimes capable, lacked consistent reliability in translating natural language to SQL queries. **GPT-4**, in contrast, excelled in this aspect, ensuring efficient and accurate data retrieval from our database.
+As can be seen in the videos above, we chose OpenAI’s **GPT-4** for this use case.
+We found that GPT-3.5, while sometimes capable, lacked consistent reliability in translating natural language to SQL queries. **GPT-4**, in contrast, excelled in this aspect, ensuring accurate data retrieval from the database.

 However, it's important to acknowledge the trade-offs that come with using **GPT-4**.
-The most notable among these is the higher cost.
-Due to its advanced capabilities, GPT-4 comes with a steeper price tag compared to its predecessors.
+The most notable among these is the higher cost. **GPT-4** comes with a steeper price tag compared to its predecessors.
 Additionally, while it's more accurate and sophisticated, it's also a slower when processing queries.
 This means that while we gain in terms of precision and versatility, we do compromise somewhat on speed and budget.
 Balancing these factors is a key consideration in the decision-making process.

 ## Limitations and potential improvements

 As mentioned before, one of the big limitations we found is the erratic behaviour of OpenAI's LLM Model GPT3.5 at translating plain English into SQL Queries.
-That forced us to switch to GPT-4, which is more accurate but also more expensive.
-Hopefully, as the technology matures, the price of complex LLMs should decrease, making them more accessible.
+That forced us to switch to **GPT-4** for this particular use case, which is more accurate but also more expensive.
+Hopefully, as the technology matures, the price of complex LLMs will decrease, making them more accessible.

 In regards to potential improvements and next steps, two main areas come to mind:

-- **User authentication**: Implementing unique usernames and passwords for secure, personalized access to leave requests and confidential data.
+- **User authentication**: Implementing unique usernames and passwords for secure, personalized access to leave requests and confidential data is a crucial next step.

 - **Full HR Chatbot**: We aim to broaden the chatbot's capabilities beyond leave requests, covering a wider spectrum of HR functions.
-This includes, among other features, instant access to HR policies, overtime compensation details, and timesheet submissions, enhancing overall HR process efficiency.
+This includes, among others, instant access to HR policies, overtime compensation details, and assisted timesheet submission.

 ## Conclusion

 Developing this AI-powered leave management chatbot has been a journey of discovery and innovation, revealing AI's immense potential in simplifying complex tasks.
-Through the use of LangChain and Streamlit, combined with OpenAI's LLMs, we've gained insights into the versatility of AI in natural language processing and task execution.

 The project highlighted the need for adaptability and continuous improvement in the rapidly evolving AI landscape.
 As we look forward, we're excited to further refine our chatbot, pushing the limits of AI's capabilities in the workplace.